joysosanya/Diabetes_Risk_Prediction/README.md

 **Class:** This target attribute indicates whether the patient is classified as having early-stage diabetes.
 It is usually a binary attribute where a value indicates either the presence or absence of diabetes.

+**Exploratory Data Analysis**

+The Bar Chart interpretes that from the population, females constitute a larger set

+correlation matrix interpretes that Polydipsia has strong relationship with diabetes with 0.65 while Polyuria has a negative correlation with 0.67

+**Conclusion from Machine Learning Models used**
+The Random Forest Classifier is the most accurate model, achieving a perfect 100% accuracy on the test dataset.
+It is recommended for predicting whether a patient has diabetes, as it generalizes well without overfitting.

+XGBoost is also a strong contender with near-perfect performance (99.04%) and can be considered if computational efficiency is important.

+Gaussian Naive Bayes and Logistic Regression performed adequately, but they were outperformed by the more complex models.

+In future iterations of the project, hyperparameter tuning and additional data preprocessing could be explored to improve the performance of other models.